ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/logical.md

 # logical

 > Notice:
-> Some of the examples below are referenced from [ClickHouse Documentation](https://clickhouse.com/docs/en/sql-reference/functions/) but have been adapted and modified to work in ByteHouse.
+> Some of the examples below are referenced from [ClickHouse Documentation](https://clickhouse.com/docs/en/sql-reference/functions/) but have been adapted and modified to work in ByConity.

 ## and